 Armed with a strong mandate, you ideally will have the ability to make nonbinding commitments on behalf of your organization.
-Your discussion should reassure your boss that she doesn’t need to attend every negotiating session or follow up with your counterpart’s boss after every meeting.
+Your discussion should reassure your boss that they don’t need to attend every negotiating session or follow up with your counterpart’s boss after every meeting.
 In addition, when the other side understands that you have a mandate to make commitments, talks are likely to be more productive.

-Moreover, once your boss gets involved, it may be difficult to extricate him from the negotiation, leaving you and your carefully planned strategy on the sidelines.
+Moreover, once your boss gets involved, it may be difficult to extricate them from the negotiation, leaving you and your carefully planned strategy on the sidelines.
 The presence of the “big boss” also may signal to your counterpart that your organization is anxious, even desperate, to reach a deal.
-One negotiator warned a top leader in the organization that if he showed up at the table, the other side would immediately add $50 million to its aspiration price, according to Subramanian.
+One negotiator warned a top leader in an organization that if he showed up at the table, the other side would immediately add $50 million to its aspiration price, according to Subramanian.

 When you’re ready to finalize a deal, there’s nothing wrong with bringing the head honchos to the table to boost rapport and goodwill for the implementation stage.
 But involving your boss too early can put you in a one-down position.